rcompos/itmagent/README.md

 * libgcc.i686            : GCC version 4.8 shared support library
 * nfs-utils.x86_64       : NFS utilities and supporting clients and daemons for the kernel NFS server

+Firewall<br>
+Mount network filesystem<br>

 ### Setup Requirements **OPTIONAL**

 The module attempts to install ITM agent by executing the install.sh script located on a remote NFS filesystem.
-The NFS hostname or IP address and filesystem parameters must be specified as class paramater in the PE console.
-The module mounts the NFS filesystem and unmounts it when done.
+The NFS hostname or IP address and filesystem location must be specified as class paramaters in the PE console.
+If selected, the NFS filesystem is mounted and then unmounted when done.

 ### Beginning with itmagent
 On the ITM agent node, to find the currently configured TEM server:<br>
-\# cinfo -s lz | grep " HOSTNAME ="
+\# /opt/IBM/ITM/bin/cinfo -s lz | grep " HOSTNAME ="

 ## Usage